 Here are a few tips to keep you moving forward in the recruiting process:

-- Have you ever heard someone from PGP say apply to each job twice?
+· Have you ever heard someone from PGP say apply to each job twice?
 This is what we mean - now that you've applied on-line, follow up with a person that works in or has a connection to that company.
-It could be a recruiter you met at the fair, an Olin alum, a contact of PGP's, a family friend or relative - ANYONE who can call attention to the resume you just submitted to their database.
-Go find that stack of business cards that just may be sitting in a drawer, purse, or the pocket of the blazer that you wore that day!
-Compose a quick email to the recruiter or person you know at the companies you've applied to, and attach a copy of your resume.
+It could be a recruiter you met at the fair, a contact of PGP's, a family friend or relative - ANYONE who can call attention to the resume you just submitted to their database.
+Compose an email to the recruiter or person you know at the companies you've applied to and attach a copy of your resume.
 The email should be brief but let the person know you are definitely interested in their company.
 Your question at the end - What do you suggest I do as a next step?

-- IF your contact person is an alum, don't assume they will refer you JUST BECAUSE you're from Olin.
+· IF your contact is an Olin alum, don't assume they will refer you JUST BECAUSE you're from Olin.
 Be polite and introduce yourself tell them a bit more about you and your technical abilities.
 You can also suggest that you are available to follow-up by phone or in person to help them feel more comfortable referring you.
 In most cases you may want to reach out to an alum prior to applying online.

 "Hello Mary, It was great meeting you at the Olin Career Fair.
 I was the one who talked to you about ABC.
 I really enjoyed learning about all the great new products TNT is developing and would love the opportunity to further discuss the internship program that you have available for Summer 2019.
 I have applied on your website to these requisitions - [list them by name or by number] - and I am also attaching a current version of my resume.
 I can best be reached by email or cell on Tuesdays and Thursdays after 3 PM, and I look forward to hearing from you soon! "

-- If you didn't get to all the tables at the fair, can't remember someone you spoke with or if you missed a company you wanted to meet email Suzanne for contacts.
+· If you didn't get to speak to all the companies at the fair, can't remember someone you spoke with or if you missed a company you wanted to meet email Suzanne for contacts.